wispgov/wireguard/README.md

 ## Step 3

-Find the tunnel endpoint:
+Find your 'warp.json' tunnel endpoint.

 `jq '.config.peers[0]' warp.json`

-and the IP address for your end:
+And the IP address associated for your endpoint in 'warp.json':

 `jq '.config.interface.addresses' warp.json`